tiandiao123/network-security/README.md

 ### Lab1:
    * Create a python protocol for transferring data!
    * We need to do serialization and deserialization to exchange information between server side and client side
+   * Use Playground3 to similate a TCP/IP layer, and pass pakages between different sides

 ### installation:
    * Please use Python3 to work on these projects